ilastik/ilastik.github.io/documentation/carving/carving.md

 already segmented (and saved) objects will be highlighted to prevent segmenting something twice.

-Sometimes it is neccessary to refine the segmentation of an already saved object.
+Sometimes it is necessary to refine the segmentation of an already saved object.
 To do so, click on the **Browse objects** button and load the corresponding object.

 <a href="snapshots/labeling5-zoomed.png" data-toggle="lightbox"><img src="snapshots/labeling5-zoomed.png" class="img-responsive" /></a>